semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 **The response**

-The response from the server will contains each **whole document** that matches your query.
+The response from the server will contain each **whole document** that matches your query.

 **Full example**